Home Theatre Projectors

 [top]

-Projectors usually would be installed horizontally centered to the image, however there are times you need to place the projector off-centre (for example you need to have the projector to the side to avoid a ceiling fan).
+Projectors usually would be placed in the centre of the image (horizontally), however there are times you need to place the projector off-centre (for example you need to have the projector to the side to avoid a ceiling fan like in the following image).
 In this case you will need to select a projector with horizontal lens shift (ideally) or horizontal keystone correction.

 ceiling mounted